How to Seek General Operating Support for Your Nonprofit

 If you’re tailoring a proposal for general operating support, consider the following:

-In the problem statement, describe current challenges it faces as it works to fulfill its mission.
+In the statement of need, describe current challenges the organization faces as it works to fulfill its mission.

-When preparing the section on goals, objectives, and outcomes, address the external goals (how the nonprofit plans to serve its constituents) and internal goals (such as training the board of directors or improving its website).
+When preparing the section on goals, objectives, and outcomes, address the external goals (how the nonprofit plans to serve its constituents) and internal goals (such as training the board of directors to fundraise).

-Use the methods section to describe the agency’s current programs.
+Use the methods section to describe the agency’s planned activities for the year ahead.

 In the evaluation section, describe various means the agency uses to assess and improve its programs.